 This entertaining, funky, very welcoming and bijou Beatles-themed Japanese yakitori restaurant-bar cooks up some enticing grilled meat...

 2853 Longhua Rd; 龙华路2853号 · interesting places nearby

-Southeast, away from Xújiāhuì, is the oldest and largest monastery in Shànghǎi, taking its name (Lónghuá) from the pipal tree under which Buddha achieved enlightenment.
-The much-renovated temple is said to date from the 10th century, its five main halls commencing with the Laughing Buddha Hall and bell and drum towers rising on either side of the entrance.
+Southeast from Xújiāhuì, Shànghǎi's oldest and largest monastery is named after the pipal tree (lónghuá) under which Buddha achieved enlightenment.
+The much-renovated temple is said to date from the 10th century, its five main halls commencing with the Laughing Buddha Hall ; note the four huge Heavenly Kings, each in charge of a compass point.
 The temple is particularly famed for its 6500kg bell, cast in 1894.

-Opposite the temple entrance rises the much-restored seven-storey, 44m-high Lónghuá Pagoda , originally built in AD 977.
-Visitors are not allowed to climb the pagoda, but a sprawl of stalls selling snacks and souvenirs fans out in the vicinity.
+Opposite the temple entrance rises the seven-storey, 44m-high Lónghuá Pagoda , originally built in AD 977.
+Sadly, visitors are not allowed to climb it.

 The best time to visit is during the Lónghuá Temple Fair, in the third month of the lunar calendar (usually during April or May).